Databricks Repos and Git integration have limits specified in the following sections. For general information, see Databricks limits.

 When you try to clone a repo, you might get a “denied access” error message when:

-Databricks is configured to use Azure DevOps with Azure Active Directory authentication.
+Databricks is configured to use Azure DevOps with Microsoft Entra ID authentication.

-And you have enabled a conditional access policy in Azure DevOps and an Azure Active Directory conditional access policy.
+You have enabled a conditional access policy in Azure DevOps and an Microsoft Entra ID conditional access policy.

 To resolve this, add an exclusion to the conditional access policy (CAP) for the IP address or users of Databricks.